shrdaraee/persian-dashboard-panel/README.md

   npx json-server --whatch db.json
 ```

-and finally for access to panel use this email and password :)
+and finally for login to admin panel use this email and password :)

 ```bash
  email : sahar@gmail.com